wduqu001/struct2json/README.md

 ## struct2json

-[struct2json](https://github.com/armink/struct2json) Is an open source C structure with JSON fast interchange library，which can quickly implement the serialization between ** structure objects ** and ** JSON objects ** and deserialization requirements.Fast, simple API design, greatly reducing the use of JSON parsing library to achieve the functionality of such code complexity.
+[struct2json](https://github.com/armink/struct2json) Is an open source C structure with JSON fast interchange library，which can quickly implement the serialization between ** structure objects ** and ** JSON objects ** and deserialization requirements.
+Fast, simple API design, greatly reducing the use of JSON parsing library to achieve the functionality of such code complexity.

 ## Origin